Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Introduction

-Yet, a major conundrum is to extend EP to \emph{time-varying inputs}.
-One straightforward approach would be to consider well-crafted EBMs which \emph{adiabatically} evolve with incoming inputs -- \emph{i.e.} at each time step, the system settles to equilibrium under the influence of the current input and of the steady state reached under the previous input.
-Such EBMs would formally fall under the umbrella of \emph{Feedforward-tied EBMs} (ff-EBMs) \citep{nest2024towards}, which read as feedforward composition of EBM blocks and are reminiscent of fast associative memory models \cite{ba2016using}.
-However, this approach is tied to a very specific class of models, would be costly to simulate (\emph{i.e.} computing a steady state for each incoming input) and would be memory costly (\emph{i.e.} it would require storing the whole sequence of steady states and traversing them backwards for EP-based gradient estimation).
-A more general approach to extend EP to the temporal realm is to instead consider \emph{dissipative-free} systems and pick their \emph{action} as an energy function \citep{scellierDeepLearningTheory2021, kendall2021gradient}, which we herein refer to as \emph{Lagrangian-based EP} (LEP).
+Yet, a major conundrum is to extend EP to \emph{time-varying inputs and outputs}.
+One straightforward approach would be to consider well-crafted EBMs which adiabatically evolve with incoming inputs -- \emph{i.e.} at each time step, the system settles to equilibrium under the influence of the current input and of the steady state reached under the previous input.
+Such EBMs would formally fall under the umbrella of Feedforward-tied EBMs~\citep{nest2024towards}, which read as feedforward composition of EBM blocks and are reminiscent of fast associative memory models~\cite{ba2016using}.
+However, this approach is tied to a very specific class of models, would be costly to simulate (\emph{i.e.} computing a steady state for each incoming input) and would be memory intensive (\emph{i.e.} it would require storing the whole sequence of steady states and traversing them backwards for EP-based gradient estimation).
+A more general approach to extend EP to the temporal realm is to instead consider dissipation-free systems and pick their \emph{action} as an energy function~\citep{scellierDeepLearningTheory2021, kendall2021gradient}, which we herein refer to as \emph{Lagrangian-based EP} (LEP).
 In the LEP setup, the energy minimizer is no longer a steady state alone but \emph{the whole physical trajectory}.
-However, existing LEP proposals remain theoretical and did not lead to any practical algorithmic prescriptions due to the need to carefully handle \emph{complex boundary conditions} arising in the underlying variational problem.
+Crucially, both~\citep{scellierDeepLearningTheory2021} and~\citep{kendall2021gradient} implicitly assumed boundary-value-problem conditions---\emph{i.e.} vanishing variations at both endpoints---yet neither study provided a practical algorithm nor implementation, raising the question of how feasible this assumption actually is.
+More broadly, existing LEP proposals remain theoretical and did not lead to any practical algorithmic prescriptions, which we diagnose as due to the need to \emph{carefully handle boundary conditions} arising in the underlying variational problem.
 This limitation raises our first key question: